 - I am putting in a higher level of quality, which needs more time than is necessary.
 Is it possible to deliver similar results with less expertise or effort?

 Learning different negotiation techniques is vital in joining the freelance world.
 You need to think critically and become creative in this situation.
 For instance:

-- You could probably shave some project cost by delivering part of the work remotely and reduce your on-site time.
+- You could probably shave some project costs by delivering part of the work remotely and reducing your on-site time.

 - Alternatively, agree with the customer to spend some of your on-site time working on projects from different clients, especially if the work requires your full-time site presence.

 The majority of clients will agree to the idea depending on the nature of your consultancy.
 Make sure you take care of any concerns regarding data privacy and security.
-To emphasize, you are aiming at reducing delivery cost and maintaining the profit margin, while still offering the client a price-cut.
+To emphasize, you are aiming at reducing delivery costs and maintaining the profit margin, while still offering the client a price cut.
 For this approach to be efficient, you must stay honest with yourself.